AsVHEn/deadbeef-lyricbar/README.md

 You need deadbeef.h file to build this plugin.
 The file /usr/include/deadbeef/deadbeef.h should've been installed with the player itself.
 If not -- look for deadbeef-plugin-dev package, or something like this.
 Or get the file from a source tarball.

 ## Installation
-Just download compiled file _ddb_lyricbar_gtk3.so_ and panels.glade, and copy them to ~/.local/lib/deadbeef or:
+Just download compiled file _ddb_lyricbar_gtk3.so_ and copy it to ~/.local/lib/deadbeef or:

 Clone this repository and perform the following:
 ```sh